-Revenues of the Benton Fire District No. 4 consist principally of property taxes, other intergovernmental revenues, donations, and interest income.
+Revenues of the South Bossier Parish Fire District No. 2 consist principally of property taxes, other intergovernmental revenues, donations, and interest income.
 Property taxes are recorded in the year for which the taxes are levied and budgeted.
 Property taxes are assessed on a calendar year basis, become due on November 15 of each year, and become delinquent on December 31.
+The 2024 tax levy is intended to fund the 2025 fiscal year; therefore, the levy has been recorded as a receivable and deferred inflows of resources.
 The taxes are generally collected in December of the current year and January and February of the ensuing year.
-The 2024 tax levy is intended to fund the 2025 fiscal year; therefore, the levy has been recorded as a receivable and deferred inflows of resources.

 Interest income is recorded when earned.
 Donations and other intergovernmental revenues are recorded when received in cash because they are generally not measurable until actually received.